|

 main and emergency transmitters were had been torn away from their anchor bolts and antannae were no longer connected.
 Out on deck I could discern the ship’s bow rising to almost a 50 degree angle

 crawling up along a huge wave.
+Regarding other

 radio equipment the ONLY set working was the emergency receiver!
 ALL other equipment